The Complexity of Distributed Approximation of Packing and Covering Integer Linear Programs: Introduction

 \paragraph{Packing and Covering ILP.} Building on the techniques behind our new low-diameter decomposition algorithm, we construct new distributed algorithms for solving general packing and covering integer linear programs in the $\LOCAL$ model of distributed computing.
 We show that $(1\pm \eps)$-approximate solutions of these problems can be computed in $\tilde{O}\left(\frac{\log n}{\eps}\right)$ rounds with probability $1 - 1/\poly(n)$.
-Our result improves upon the previous $O\left(\frac{\log^3 n}{\eps}\right)$-round algorithm of~\cite{GhaffariKM17}, bypassing the $O\left(\log^2 n\right)$ barrier for algorithms based on network decompositions, and getting closer to the bound $O\left(\frac{\log n}{\eps}\right)$ for the case fractional solutions are allowed~\cite{KuhnMW16}.
-We prove the following theorems in \cref{sect:packing-main,sect:covering-main}.
+Our result improves upon the previous $O\left(\frac{\log^3 n}{\eps}\right)$-round algorithm of~\cite{GhaffariKM17}, bypassing the $O\left(\log^2 n\right)$ barrier for algorithms based on network decompositions, and getting closer to the bound $O\left(\frac{\log n}{\eps}\right)$ for the case fractional solutions are allowed~\cite{KuhnMW16}. \fullornot{We prove the following theorems in \cref{sect:packing-main,sect:covering-main}}{See the full version \cite[Sections 4 and 5]{fullversion} for the proof of the following theorems}.

 \begin{theorem}[Algorithm for packing problems] There is an algorithm that computes a $(1-\eps)$-approximate solution for any packing integer linear programming problem in the $\LOCAL$ model in $O\left(\frac{\log^3(1/\eps) \log n}{\eps}\right)$ rounds with probability $1 - 1/\poly(n)$. \end{theorem}